The Map of Meaning:

 Marjolein Lips-Wiersma originally surveyed people from a variety of backgrounds and a wide range of roles, including professional, managerial, blue collar and administrative.on what gives meaning to their work.
 Marjolein summarised their answers in the Holistic Development Model.

 The Model was tested by Marjolein, Lani Morris and Patricia Greenhough with hundreds of people in workshops, lectures, and in organisational and therapeutic interventions.
 We double-checked its relevance and robustness with twenty colleagues (academics, community workers, consultants, managers and coaches) who use the model in their work.

 In 2010 we quantitatively tested the model on 500 participants from a wide variety of ages, occupations and cultures.
 This confirmed that the model captures the content and process of meaningful work.

-After twenty years of testing the Model in this wide range of ways, in an ever-expanding range of countries (including Romania, Saudi Arabia, and Brazil) we have reached a point where we know the framework is robust, relevant and very useful.
+After twenty years of testing the Model in this wide range of ways, in an ever-expanding range of countries (including Romania, Saudi Arabia, and Brazil) we know the framework is robust, relevant and very useful.

 In 2011 we published the book The Map of Meaning and decided to rename the Holistic Development Model, the Map of Meaning.

 In 2017 our original publisher, Greenleaf, was bought out by Routledge, and the second edition of our book is published by them with worldwide distribution.

 In 2017 we formed the Map of Meaning International Trust.
 This trust supports our goal of sharing the Map of Meaning with all the peoples of the world.